Close Menu

 Is it safe to drink the tap water in Saigon?

 It’s not recommended to drink tap water in Saigon.
 Stick to bottled water for drinking and brushing your teeth.
 Many restaurants and cafes also offer filtered water.
-(See Also: Is it Safe to Visit Usa Right Now?
-Current Travel Advisory)
+(See Also: Is Arunachal Pradesh Safe To Visit?
+Discover The Truth)

 What should I do if I get robbed in Saigon?